-NPS Management Policies 2006 state that the saving of human life will take precedence over all other management actions as the Park Service strives to protect human life and provide for injury-free visits.
+NPS Management Policies 2006 state that the saving of human life will take precedence over all other management actions as the National Park Service strives to protect human life and provide injury-free visits.
 Current laws and policies require that the following conditions be achieved in the national seashore:

-While recognizing that there are limitations on its capability and constraints imposed by the Organic Act to not impair resources, the service and its concessioners, contractors, and cooperators will seek to provide a safe and healthful environment for visitors and employees.
+Desired Conditions Sources While recognizing that there are limitations on its capability and constraints imposed by the Organic Act to not impair resources, the National Park Service and its concessioners, contractors, and cooperators will seek to provide a safe and healthful environment for visitors and employees.
 The national seashore staff will strive to identify recognizable threats to safety and health and protect property by applying nationally accepted standards.
 The national seashore staff will reduce or remove known hazards and/or apply appropriate mitigating measures, such as closures, guarding, gating, education, and other actions.

-- OSHA 29CFR

-- NPS Management Policies 2006

-- DO-50 and RM-50 "Safety and Health"

-- DO-58 and RM-58 "Structural Fire Management"

-- DO-83 and RM-83 "Public Health"

-- DO-51 and RM-51 "Emergency Medical Services"

-- DO-30 and RM-30 "Hazard and Solid Waste Management

-- Maintain a current hurricane evacuation plan. - Establish a documented safety program in the national seashore to address health and safety concerns and identify appropriate levels of action and activities. - Ensure that all potable water systems and waste water systems in the national seashore meet state and federal requirements. - Provide for interpretive signs and materials to notify visitors of potential safety concerns, hazards, and procedures to help provide for a safe visit to the national seashore and to ensure that visitors are aware of possible risks of certain activities. - Maintain memorandums of understanding with local municipalities to provide structural fire support. - Develop an emergency preparedness program to maximize visitor and employee safety and protection of resources and property. - Develop an emergency operations plan including a hazardous spill response plan to plan for and respond to spills. - Provide a search and rescue program to make reasonable efforts to search for lost persons and rescue sick, injured, or stranded persons. - Provide an emergency medical services program to provide for the care of the ill and injured, including emergency pre-hospital care and the emergency medical transport of sick and injured by hospital from the national seashore's remote setting to medical help.
+OSHA 29CFR NPS Management Policies 2006 Director's Order 50: and RM-50 Safety and Health Director's Order 58: and RM-58 Structural Fire Management Director's Order 83: and RM-83 Public Health Director's Order 51: and RM-51 Emergency Medical Services Director's Order 30: and RM-30 Hazard and Solid Waste Management Management Strategies Maintain a current hurricane evacuation plan.
+Establish a documented safety program in the national seashore to address health and safety concerns and identify appropriate levels of action and activities.
+Ensure that all potable water systems and wastewater systems in the national seashore meet state and federal requirements.
+Provide interpretive signs and materials to notify visitors of potential safety concerns, hazards, and procedures to help provide a safe visit to the national seashore and to ensure that visitors are aware of possible risks of certain activities.
+Maintain memorandums of understanding with local municipalities to provide structural fire support.
+Develop an emergency preparedness program to maximize visitor and employee safety and protection of resources and property.
+Develop an emergency operations plan including a hazardous spill response to plan for and respond to spills.
+Provide a search and rescue program to make reasonable efforts to search for lost persons and rescue sick, injured, or stranded persons.
+Provide an emergency medical services program to provide for the care of the ill and injured, including emergency prehospital care and the emergency medical transport of sick and injured by hospital from the national seashore's remote setting to medical help.
+Work with partners to mitigate and minimize possible impacts on public health and safety caused by human activities such as oil and gas development.